-Two RF work stations consisting of the following Agilent equipment:
+Two RF workstations consisting of the following Agilent equipment:

-- 54642A 500 MHz Two Channel Digital Storage Oscilloscope. - 1142 Active Probe Station - E4401B Spectrum Analyzer with tracking generator. - 8648A Synthesized Signal Generator, 0.01 to 1000 MHz. - 4285A Precision LCR Meter, 75 kHz to 30 MHz. - E5100A Network Analyzer, 100 kHz to 180 MHz. - 4395A Network/Spectrum/Impedance Analyzer, 10 Hz to 500 MHz, with 87511A S-Parameter Test Set. - BWD-45 Shortwave Dipole and RF Systems Wideband DX500 Active antenna for reception of radio signals.
+- 54642A 500 MHz Two Channel Digital Storage Oscilloscope, - 1142 Active Probe Station, - E4401B Spectrum Analyzer with tracking generator, - 8648A Synthesized Signal Generator, 0.01 to 1000 MHz, - 4285A Precision LCR Meter, 75 kHz to 30 MHz, - E5100A Network Analyzer, 100 kHz to 180 MHz, - 4395A Network/Spectrum/Impedance Analyzer, 10 Hz to 500 MHz, with 87511A S-Parameter Test Set, and - BWD-45 Shortwave Dipole and RF Systems Wideband DX500 Active antennae for reception of radio signals.

-The six workstations consist of Dell Optiplex 990 PC's that contain several engineering software packages.
-All PC's are connected to a HP P3015 LaserJet Network Printer through a HP Procurve 1800 24 port Gigabit switch and to the internet through a Smoothwall 3 Firewall.
+The 6 workstations consist of Dell Optiplex 7050 PC's that contain several engineering software packages.
+All PC's are connected to a HP M402 LaserJet Network Printer through a Ubiquiti 24 port Gigabit switch and to the internet through a Smoothwall 3 Firewall.

-Room 283A houses 10 workstations of prototyping and manufacturing equipment for SMT (Surface Mount Technology) printed circuit boards.
+Room 283A houses 10 workstations of prototyping and manufacturing equipment for SMT (Surface Mount Technology) printed circuit board and the following equipment:

-- Two MakerBot Replicator 3D printers connected to Dell Optiplex 990 PC's running AutoDesk Inventor Pro CAD software system. - One Manncorp.
-MC301 SMT Reflow oven - Two Manual SMT Pick and Place machines with solder dispenser - Two Manncorp.
-Precision Solder Paste dispensers
+- Three Ultimaker 2+ Connect and two MakerBot Replicator+ 3D printers, - One Manncorp.
+MC301 SMT Reflow oven, - Two Manual SMT Pick and Place machines with solder dispenser, - Two Manncorp.
+Precision Solder Paste dispensers,